c3g/GenPipes_Docs/docs/source/get-started/what_is_genpipes.rst

 Each Job object is submitted to the GenPipes workflow management system using a specific “Scheduler” object.
 The Scheduler object creates execution commands that are compatible with the user's computing system.
 Four different Scheduler objects have already been implemented (PBS, SLURM, Batch, and Daemon).

+* PBS scheduler creates a batch script that is compatible with a `PBS (TORQUE) system`_.
+* SLURM scheduler creates a batch script that is compatible with a `SLURM system`_.
+* Batch scheduler creates a batch script that contains all the instructions to run all the jobs one after the other.
+* Daemon scheduler creates a log of the pipeline command in a `JSON`_ file.

 How GenPipes works?
 --------------------